 Youth Service Corps Projects

 Interested in gardening, but want to start small?
 Eastside neighbors living within walking distance of Hunter Park are eligible for a FREE Garden-in-a-Box kit complete with soil and vegetable seeds/plants.
 Youth Service Corps construct the 2ft x 2ft garden boxes, deliver them, and offer garden advice throughout the season.
 We have 6 boxes to distribute this spring & summer 2017.
 Apply for a free box soon!
 Fill out our 2017 Garden-in-a-Box application!

 All food grown in the Edible Park, a designated space in Hunter Park, is free for the public to harvest.
-Youth plant fruit trees & bushes, maintain an herb garden, utilize a raised bed with season extension, construct signs with maps, and build raspberry trellises, further expanding the edibility of Hunter Park.
+Youth plant fruit trees & bushes, maintain a veggie, herb and flower garden, utilize a raised beds, construct signs with maps, and build raspberry trellises, further expanding the edibility of Hunter Park.
 Youth are involved in all parts of the growing process: seeding, planting, watering, weeding, harvesting, and of course- eating!

 Open in the summer, June-August, at Allen Farmers Market, Wednesdays 2:30- 7:00pm.Youth learn business, marketing, culinary & food safety skills by creating food products and running a market stand at Allen Farmers Market!
 Park Cart is committed to producing low-cost, nutritious, value-added food products created and prepared by Youth Service Corps members in the Allen Market Place commercial kitchen.